khianvictorycalderon/React-UseForm-Demo/README.md

 # React UseForm Demo
-A test project for using useform library
+A test project for using useform library.
+Tailwind included

 ## To run this project:
 1. Clone this repository `git clone https://github.com/khianvictorycalderon/React-UseForm-Demo.git`